sunanmau5/filtre/README.md

-# React Chrome Extension Boilerplate
+# Filtre Extension

+## TODO

 ## Getting Started

-1. `npm i` to install dependancies
+1. `yarn install` to install dependancies
-2. `npm start` to start running the fast development mode Webpack build process that bundle files into the `dist` folder
+2. `yarn start` to start running the fast development mode Webpack build process that bundle files into the `dist` folder
-3. `npm i --save-dev <package_name>` to install new packages
+3. `yarn add -D <package_name>` to install new packages

 ## Loading The Chrome Extension